Colorado Boondocking – Pike National Forest

 Generally speaking, you can stay 14 continuous days for free, but subsequent camping days must be 25 miles away.
 This rule applies to most BLM and USFS administered lands, but there are exceptions.
 For example, the INYO National Forest of California allows 42 day stays at designated camping areas, while the Bridger-Teton National Forest in Wyoming has areas that it allows only 3 day stays near Grand Teton National Park.
 BLM LTVAs (Long Term Visitor Areas) allow stays of several months for a nominal fee.

-We’ve only mentioned the USFS and BLM so far, but FWS (US Fish & Wildlife Service), USACE (Army Corps of Engineers), Bureau of Reclamation, State Parks, and State owned lands offer boondocking opportunities.
-Arizona for example has a permit available for a nominal fee allowing boondocking on State lands.
+We’ve only mentioned the USFS and BLM so far, but FWS (US Fish & Wildlife Service), USACE (Army Corps of Engineers), Bureau of Reclamation, State Parks, and State-owned lands offer boondocking opportunities.
+Arizona, for example, has a permit available for a nominal fee allowing boondocking on State lands.

 There are also boondocking opportunities to be found on private lands.
-Ranches and farms may have a corner of the “back 40” they will allow you to stay for free or small fee.
+Ranches and farms may have a corner of the “back 40” they will allow you to stay for free or for a small fee.
 If you find a spot you would like to camp that is on private land, it never hurts to ask.
 We’ve had good success in farm country asking permission to camp at nice areas near a river with good access for overnight boondocking…we usually share the space with cows.

 Photo courtesy Jerry Campbell – Boondocking On The Beach